 Gluten Free Potato Bread with onion and herbs is a homemade potato bread that’s hearty and flavorful.
-A homemade potato bread recipe is simple to make, healthy, and delicious!
+A homemade potato bread recipe that is simple to make, healthy, and delicious!
 A great use for leftover baked potatoes or mashed potatoes, too.
 Grain free quick bread option included.

 Trying to get it started on a Monday with this tasty homemade gluten free potato bread recipe.
 Yes, another good use of leftovers if you ask me.
 Just in herb bread and potato form, no turkey.
 Although this would totally pair with any turkey dish.